 Here at IVT, our primary goal is to ensure that our patients have access to the medical care they need while also doing our best to protect our staff, clients, and the community as a whole.
 We always have and will continue to maintain a safe and sanitary environment at our office.

--In order to comply with the current CDC/NY State recommendations on "social distancing", we will be limiting the amount of people that can be in the waiting room at one time.
-If you are in the office, please maintain a distance of at least six feet between yourself and others.
-To aid in this, we are recommending that you call us from outside the office to let us know they have arrived for their appointment.
-We will ask you to wait in your vehicle with your pet until we are ready to see you.
-At that time, we will call you or come out to get you.
+-We are asking that clients call us from their car to let us know they have arrived for their appointment.
+We will ask you to wait in your car or outside the office until we are ready to see you.
+At that time, we will call you or come out to your car to get you.
 Then, you may come into the office and into the exam room with your pet.
 At this time, we can only accommodate the pet owner and one additional person in the exam room during your appointment (exceptions will be made for patients that are here for euthanasia).

 -Proper "social distancing" protocols must be strictly followed at all times while in our office.